heroku/git_hub_integration/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+### Releasing

+1. Update the version number in lib/git_hub_integration/version.rb
+1. Build and Publish the gem
+    1. Run `gem_push=no bundle exec rake release`
+    1. Run `package_cloud push heroku/gemgate pkg/git_hub_integration-x.x.x.gem`

+Note: IF you don't have packagecloud setup refer to the [documentation](https://packagecloud.io/docs#cli_install)

 ## Contributing